Open-Climate-Resilience-Policies/OCRP/_policies/urban-lawn-watering-model.md

 Residential properties with odd-numbered addresses are permitted to water on odd-numbered calendar days, while even-numbered addresses water on even days.

 **Best Practice Variation:**
-In high-drought areas or during times of crisis, this schedule should be reduced to:
+In high-drought areas or during times of crisis, this schedule shall be reduced to:
 - One day per week (e.g., aligned with garbage collection days)
 - Specific fixed days (e.g., Odd addresses on Monday/Thursday, Even addresses on Tuesday/Friday) to further space out demand on the system.